-Under the pension freedom rules everyone is allowed to withdraw the first 25% of their pension balance tax-free.
-After this, income tax is due on the remaining 75% and you will be charged at your marginal rate.
+Under the pension freedom rules pension owners are allowed to withdraw the first 25% of their pension balance tax-free.
+After this, tax is due on the remaining 75% and you will be charged at your marginal rate of income tax.

-However, if you are making a withdrawal over the initial tax-free amount for the first time, it is likely you pension provider will place you on an emergency tax code.
-Pension providers are required to do this if they don’t have an up-to-date tax code which takes into account your total earnings for the year.
+If you are making a withdrawal over the initial tax-free 25% for the first time, it is likely your pension provider will place you on an emergency tax code, which could result in the overpayment of tax.
+Pension providers are generally required to do this for the first withdrawal.

 Emergency tax on pension lump sums

 In some cases, an emergency tax rate will be charged when you withdraw a taxable lump-sum from your pension.
 This can sometimes be avoided by providing your pension provider with a valid P45 (which documents your earnings for the year) or by asking HMRC to send the provider an up-to-date tax code.
 Currently, PensionBee customers will need to claim the difference back from HMRC.

 As pension tax works in the same way as income tax, your pension provider will use the Pay As You Earn (PAYE) system to deduct any tax due before you receive your payment.
 Under PAYE, any payments you receive will be treated as though they will continue to be paid each month like a regular salary or income.

 That means that where it is your first payment, an emergency tax rate will be applied to ensure enough tax is being collected against your predicted total earnings for the year (12x your first withdrawal amount).
 You’ll also only receive 1/12th of your personal allowance, which is the amount of income everyone is allowed to receive before tax is charged.

 If your tax code ends in ‘M1’ which stands for ‘Month 1’, you’ll know that your payments are subject to an emergency tax rate pension withdrawal.
 For most people being placed on pension emergency tax will result in an overpayment of tax which will need to be recouped from HMRC.